 We have made a policy election to account for Global Intangible Low-Taxed Income ("GILTI") in the year the GILTI tax is incurred.
-For the six months ended June 30, 2020, the provision for GILTI tax expense was not material to our financial statements.
+For the nine months ended September 30, 2020, the provision for GILTI tax expense was not material to our financial statements.

 We establish a valuation allowance when we consider it more-likely-than-not that some portion or all of the deferred tax assets will not be realized.
-As of June 30, 2020, we released our valuation allowance against our capital loss carryforwards, as we recognized capital gains on the sale of certain investment securities during the current period sufficient to offset our capital loss carryforward amount.
-Accordingly, it is more-likely-than-not that the tax benefits related to the capital loss carryforwards will be realized before they expire.
-As of June 30, 2019, we did not have a valuation allowance on any of our deferred tax assets as we believed it was more-likely-than-not that we would realize the benefits of our deferred tax assets.
+During the second quarter June 30, 2020, we released our valuation allowance against our capital loss carryforwards, as we recognized capital gains on the sale of certain investment securities during that period sufficient to offset our capital loss carryforward amount.
+As of September 30, 2020 and December 31, 2019, we did not have a valuation allowance on any of our deferred tax assets as we believed it was more-likely-than-not that we would realize the benefits of our deferred tax assets.

 We are subject to examination by the Internal Revenue Service, or IRS, and various state tax authorities.
 We remain subject to examination of our federal income tax return for the years ended December 31, 2016 through 2019.
 We generally remain subject to examination of our various state income tax returns for a period of four to five years from the respective dates the returns were filed.
-During the quarter ended June 30, 2020, the IRS initiated an examination of our 2017 U.S. federal tax return.
+The IRS initiated an examination of our 2017 U.S. federal tax return during the second quarter June 30, 2020 and the examination remains ongoing.
 We do not expect that this examination will have a material impact on our consolidated financial statements.

-As of June 30, 2020, we have federal net operating loss carryforwards of approximately \$31.9 million and state net operating loss carryforwards of approximately \$57.9 million which will be available to offset future income.
+As of September 30, 2020, we have federal net operating loss carryforwards of approximately \$31.9 million and state net operating loss carryforwards of approximately \$57.9 million which will be available to offset future income.
 If not used, the federal net operating losses will expire between 2021 and 2035.
 Of our total state net operating loss carryforwards, approximately \$31.7 million will expire between 2021 and 2039, while the remaining balance of approximately \$26.2 million does not expire and carries forward indefinitely.
 The net operating losses are subject to an annual IRC Section 382 limitation, which restricts their utilization against taxable income in future periods.
 In addition, we have state business tax credits of approximately \$16.3 million that can be carried forward indefinitely and other state business tax credits of approximately \$1.1 million that will expire between 2023 and 2027.

-As of June 30, 2020 and December 31, 2019, we had a liability of \$9.7 million and \$8.3 million, respectively, for unrecognized tax benefits related to various federal and state income tax matters excluding interest, penalties and related tax benefits.
+As of September 30, 2020 and December 31, 2019, we had a liability of \$9.8 million and \$8.4 million, respectively, for unrecognized tax benefits related to various federal and state income tax matters excluding interest, penalties and related tax benefits.
 The reconciliation of the beginning unrecognized tax benefits balance to the ending balance is as follows:

-Six Months End ded June 30,
+Nine Months Ended September 30,

 2020 2019

-(In thous sands)
+(In thousand is)

 Beginning balance \$ 8,398 \$ 6,965

 Increases related to positions taken during prior years 235

 Increases related to positions taken during the current year 1,200 1,569

+Decreases as a result of a lapse of applicable statute of limitations (456)

-Ending balance \$ 9,833 \$ 8,534
+Ending balance \$ 9,833 \$ 8,078

-The total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate \$ 9.660 \$ 8.481
+The total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate \$ 9,657 \$ 8,023

-As of June 30, 2020 and 2019, we recognized accrued interest and penalties related to unrecognized tax benefits of approximately \$0.7 million and \$0.5 million, respectively.
+As of September 30, 2020 and 2019, we recognized accrued interest and penalties related to unrecognized tax benefits of approximately \$0.8 million and \$0.4 million, respectively.